-The results of the study on the verification of direct effects and indirect effects in the relationship between research variables indicate that the most important motivation for job satisfaction is the motivation at work, followed by a variable organizational commitment.
-The results of the direct effect and the indirect effects on the individual performance show that the most influential is the variable organizational commitment rather than job satisfaction and organizational commitment.
-The test results on the five assumptions imply that job satisfaction fully influences (fully mediated) the effect of work motivation on individual performance.
+The results of the study on the verification of direct effects and indirect effects in the relationship between research variables indicate that the most important motivation for job satisfactic 20 the motivation at work, followed by a variable organizational commitment.
+The results of the direct effect and the indirect effects on the individual perfor 23 ce show that the most influential is the variable organizational commitment rather than job satisfaction and organizational commitment.
+The tate results on the five assumptions imply that job satisfaction fully influences (fully mediated) the effect of work motivation on individual performance.
 This means that a strong motivation to work can only affect the performance of individuals balanced by high job satisfaction.